Code-Institute-Submissions/heli-sa-portfolio1/README.md

              13. Enter Email correctly
              14. Click on Submit
              15. Confirm confirmation message appears
              16. Click on the footer links at the bottom of the page to open them

-## Test Script
-***

-### Action Expected Result

-- Type in https://heli-sa.github.io/portfolio1/ in chrome
-  - Page should load
-  - Page should scroll down the page the following items should be present

-  - Click on Gallery Gallery page should load.
-Click Back
-  - Click on Contact Contact page should load.
-Click Back
-  - Check links on footer of home page
-       - A new page should appear for Facebook, Instagram.
-These links are copied across all pages
-  - Each image in gallery page should zoom out when pointed on

 ### Responsiveness Testing